-The IESO issues a standby notice via the standby report to the Demand Response Market Participant (DRMP) to indicate that an HDR resource is on standby to provide demand response (refer to Market Manual 9.3: Operation of the Day-Ahead Commitment Process).
+The IESO issues a standby notice via the standby report to the capacity market participant (CMP) to indicate that an HDR resource is on standby to provide demand response (refer to Market Manual 9.3: Operation of the Day-Ahead Commitment Process).

-The IESO may subsequently issue a dispatch instruction to the DRMP, in the form of an activation notice, by publishing an activation report to the DRMP's private report site.
-An activation notice is issued when the relevant pre-dispatch schedule for each dispatch hour is less than the resource's total bid quantity for at least four consecutive hours during the dispatch day availability window.
-The activation notice is issued approximately 2 hours and 30 minutes before the start of the first dispatch hour to which it relates.
-The activation notice specifies the target reductions in energy to be withdrawn (in MW) by the HDR resource for each dispatch hour of the four consecutive hours of demand response.
-The DRMP is expected to achieve its target by the end of the first five-minute interval of each hour and maintain it for the entire hour.
+The IESO may subsequently issue a dispatch instruction to the CMP, in the form of an activation notice, by publishing an activation report to the CMP's private report site.
+An activation notice is issued when the relevant pre-dispatch schedule is less than the resource's total bid quantity for at least one hour during the dispatch day availability window based on the three hours ahead pre-dispatch run (PD-3).
+The resource may be activated for one up to four consecutive hours during the dispatch day and the number of activations per resource will be limited to a maximum of once per day.
+The activation notice is issued approximately 2 hours and 30 minutes in advance (but no later than 2 hours in advance) of the start of the first dispatch hour to which it relates.
+The activation notice specifies the target reductions in energy to be withdrawn (in MW) by the HDR resource for each dispatch hour.
+The CMP is expected to achieve its target by the end of the first five-minute interval of each hour and maintain it for the entire hour.

-If an activation notice is not received for the first hour of the availability window, the DRMP must continue to monitor for the receipt of an activation notice resulting from subsequent runs of predispatch until the end of the availability window.
-However, if the DRMP has submitted bids for an HDR resource outside the availability window and has received an activation notice, the DRMP is expected to comply with that activation notice.
+If an activation notice is not received for the first hour of the availability window, the CMP must continue to monitor for the receipt of an activation notice resulting from subsequent runs of predispatch until the end of the availability window.
+However, if the CMP has submitted bids for an HDR resource outside the availability window and has received an activation notice, the CMP is expected to comply with that activation notice.

-If a standby report indicates that the HDR resource is not required to be on standby, then the DRMP is not required to provide demand response with that HDR resource for that dispatch day.
-The DRMP must remove the HDR resource's dispatch data before 09:00 EST. Failure to do so may result in the HDR resource receiving an activation notice with the requirement to reduce energy withdrawal.
+If a standby report indicates that the HDR resource is not required to be on standby, then the CMP is not required to provide demand response with that HDR resource for that dispatch day.
+The CMP must remove the HDR resource's dispatch data before 09:00 EST. Failure to do so may result in the HDR resource receiving an activation notice with the requirement to reduce energy withdrawal.